Lessonly Subscription Services Agreement

 - Suspension for Non-Payment.
 Lessonly may temporarily suspend the Service if Customer is more than 30 days late on any payment due pursuant to an order.

-- EXCLUSION OF INDIRECT DAMAGES.
+- Exclusion for Indirect Damages.
 Except for Lessonly’s indemnity obligations, Lessonly is not liable for any indirect, special, incidental or consequential damages arising out of or related to this agreement (including, without limitation, costs of delay; loss of or unauthorized access to data or information; and lost profits, revenue or anticipated cost savings), even if it knows of the possibility of such damage or loss or if the damage or loss is foreseeable.

 - Defense of Third Party Claims.
 Lessonly will defend or settle any third-party claim against Customer to the extent that such claim alleges that Lessonly technology used to provide the Service violates a copyright, patent, trademark or other intellectual property right, if Customer, promptly notifies Lessonly of the claim in writing, cooperates with Lessonly in the defense, and allows Lessonly to solely control the defense or settlement of the claim.
 Costs.
 Lessonly will pay infringement claim defense costs it incurs in defending Customer, and Lessonly negotiated settlement amounts, and court awarded damages.
 Process.
 If such a claim appears likely, then Lessonly may modify the Service, procure the necessary rights, or replace it with the functional equivalent.
 If Lessonly determines that none of these are reasonably available, then Lessonly may terminate the Service and refund any prepaid and unused fees.
 Exclusions.
 Lessonly has no obligation for any claim arising from: Lessonly’s compliance with Customer’s specifications; a combination of the Service with other technology or aspects where the infringement would not occur but for the combination; use of Customer Content; or technology or aspects not provided by Lessonly.
 THIS SECTION CONTAINS CUSTOMER’S EXCLUSIVE REMEDIES AND LESSONLY’S SOLE LIABILITY FOR INTELLECTUAL PROPERTY INFRINGEMENT CLAIMS.

 - By Customer.
-If a third-party claims against Lessonly that a) any part of the Customer Content infringes or violates that party’s patent, copyright or other right; or b) Lessonly’s provision of the Service or processing of Customer Content violates applicable law, Customer will defend Lessonly against that claim at Customer’s expense and pay all costs, damages, and attorney’s fees, that a court finally awards or that are included in a settlement approved by Customer, provided that Lessonly: promptly notifies Customer in writing of the claim; and allows Customer to control, and cooperates with Customer in, the defense and any related settlement.
+If a third-party claims against Lessonly that any part of the Customer Content infringes or violates that party’s patent, copyright or other right, Customer will defend Lessonly against that claim at Customer’s expense and pay all costs, damages, and attorney’s fees, that a court finally awards or that are included in a settlement approved by Customer, provided that Lessonly: promptly notifies Customer in writing of the claim; and allows Customer to control, and cooperates with Customer in the defense and any related settlement.

 10. GOVERNING LAW AND FORUM.